-It would have made more in character had I gone to Quebec with the intention of finding Whippets, but the truth is I’d forgotten about the famous Canadian cookie and was more focused on Montreal bagels.
-Luckily, when we stopped at a store called Maxi to buy road snacks, I spotted the Whippet Cookies.
-If you’ve never heard of them, they are similar to Mallomars, with a soft sandy base cookie topped with a big blob of marshmallow and coated all over with chocolate.
-From what I’ve read, they are wildly popular in Quebec.
-They’re a cookie that has it all — varying textures, interesting flavors and an interesting appearance.
-I couldn’t wait to try making a version at home, and when I got back to Texas, I ended up making at least five batches using different methods.
+I discovered Whippet cookies at a grocery store in Quebec called Maxi.
+If you've never heard of them, they are similar to Mallomars, with a soft sandy base cookie topped with a big blob of marshmallow and coated all over with chocolate.
+They are popular in Quebec, and for good reason.
+Whippet cookies have it all-- varying textures, interesting flavors and an enticing appearance.
+I couldn't wait to try making a version at home, and when I got back to Texas, I ended up making at least five batches using different methods.

-To start, I used a recipe from Gale Gand located on Food TV’s website.
-I made it twice — first with Gale’s cookie base and second with packaged vanilla wafers.
-The packaged wafers worked surprisingly well, but Gale’s cookies were crumbly and soft, but a little dryer than I’d hoped (but still good!).
-For consecutive batches I ended up testing a few more recipes for the base and settled on a slightly modified version of one by Todd English which includes a little wheat/graham flour, honey and cream and gives you the best of both worlds in flavor, taste and texture.
+I started with a recipe from Gale Gand from Food TV's website.
+I made it twice -- first with Gale's cookie base and second with packaged vanilla wafers.
+Gale's base cookies were crumbly and soft, but a little dryer than I'd hoped, while the packaged cookies worked surprisingly well.
+Determined to find a good scratch cookie base, I settled on a modified Todd English recipe which includes a little wheat/graham flour, honey and cream.
+You get the best of both worlds in flavor, taste and texture.

 I also experimented with and without the pastry bag and found it was helpful, but not really necessary.
 With a pastry bag, you have more control over the process and get cookies with a lovely point.